itrepablik/arb/README.md

 )

 func init() {
-	// Initialize the arb package to automatically removed expired arb keys stored in the memories. arb.RunClearExpiredArbKeys()
+	// Initialize the arb package to automatically removed expired arb keys stored in the memories of the server arb.RunClearExpiredArbKeys()
 }